Lahdhirim/CV-image-captioning-clip-gpt2/README.md

    - Compute validation loss and BERTScore (Precision, Recall, F1).

 7. **Save Best Model**
-   Save the model when it achieves the lowest validation loss (with timestamped prefixed filename).
-The model is saved in the format of `.pkl` file with the following content:
+   Save the model when it achieves the lowest validation loss (with a timestamped filename prefix).
+The model is saved as a `.pkl` file with the following content:
    - `caption_model_state_dict`: The state dictionary of the caption model.
    - `clip_config`: The configuration for CLIP model.
    - `gpt2_config`: The configuration for GPT-2 model.
-   - `training_config`: The configuration for training process.
+   - `training_config`: The configuration for the training process.
    - `train_loss`: The mean training loss for that epoch.
    - `validation_loss`: The mean validation loss for that epoch (i.e., the lowest validation loss achieved so far).
    - `validation_bert_precision`: The precision of the model using BERTScore.